 Before placing my pizza into the oven I brush the exposed crust with olive oil and sprinkle a seasoning mixture of garlic, salt, black pepper and oregano to give the crust extra flavor.
 I had extra dough from my batch so I shaped it and baked it, seasoning the entire crust before baking.
 I then froze my parbaked crust in an extra large ziplock bag saving it for another time.

-If you love homemade pizza you might want to try my Southern Style Pizza.
+If you love homemade pizza you might want to try these recipes:

 - 1 1/3 cups warm water 320ml, 105-115F degrees

 - 3 1/2 cups unbleached all-purpose flour plus more as needed, 440g

 - 2 1/4 teaspoons dry yeast 1 normal sized packet active dry yeast

 - 2 Tablespoons olive oil 30ml